UmairTareen/pypsa-eur/README.md

 - Tu run a different scenario/workflow, use the dedicated Snakefile, e.g:
 > snakemake -s Snakefile_suff -call all

+- Currently there are 2 sensitivity analysis only for Belgium, one on nuclear reactors price and one on assuming additional offshore capacity excess for Belgium in the Northsea.
+The config files of sensitivity analysis canbe found in config folder.
+  To run the sensitivity scenarios, use the dedicated Snakefile, e.g:
+> snakemake -s Snakefile_sensitivity_nuclear -call run_all_sensitivity_scenarios
+> snakemake -s Snakefile_sensitivity_offshore -call run_all_sensitivity_scenarios

-- The Sankey codes for all scenarios are included in the repository to analyze the results.
+- The Sankey codes and all post processing results are automatically generated for all scenarios are included in the repository.

 **myopic scenarios**:
 - The myopic scenarios perform the optimization for successive years defined in the config file.
 They can be run using the dedicated Snakefile.